The history of the Voynich MS is described in three parts, on three pages:

 The Voynich MS is written on parchment made of calf skin.
 The limp vellum cover is made of goat skin, and was added at a much later date i.e. it is not part of the original MS (1).
 The quality of the parchment of the pages is quite good, but certainly not top rated.
-Also the edges of the skins were used, as some folios show concave outlines which are from the edges of the skin.
-Folios with holes were equally used, and in some places stiches, applies during the parchment production process (stretching), are still visible.
+Also the edges of the skins were used, as some folios show concave outlines, from the edges of the skin.
+Folios with holes were equally used, and in some places stiches, applied during the parchment production process (stretching), are still visible.
 These minor deficiencies are not uncommon in parchment codices.
-Parchment was a relatively expensive material, but top rated vellum (e.g. uterine velum) was very expensive indeed.
-At the same time, the parchment was clearly prepared with extreme care, and it is barely possibly nowadays to distinguish the hair side from the flesh side of the leaves in the MS (2).
+Parchment was a relatively expensive material, and top rated vellum (e.g. uterine velum) was very expensive indeed.
+The parchment used for the MS was certainly prepared with extreme care and significant effort, and it is barely possibly nowadays to distinguish the hair side from the flesh side of the leaves in the MS (2).

 In many places marks of the stretching of the parchment during its production are visible - mostly under the microscope, but it is easily visible to the naked eye even on some of the lower resolution images, for example folio 44r (top right corner).
 The MS has been analysed under the microscope in January 2009 and in October 2009, both by McCrone and Yale specialists, and they concluded that the parchment does not show any signs of scratching, such as to erase previous writing.
 The parchment was not previously written upon.